Slomljena Stakla: 1982-1991

 In the autumn of 1984, after a large number of concerts, the band released the album Ljubav je kad...
 (Love Is When...), produced by Saša Habić, through Jugoton.
 The songs, heavily influenced by the bands of the New Romantic movement, were written by Zarić and Vasilić.
 The album brought the hits "Una", "Monsunski vetrovi" ("Monsoons"), "Leto je, devojko" ("It Is Summer, Girl"), the title track, and the instrumental track "Senke u noći" ("Shadows in the Night").
 Soon after the album was released, the band was joined by the new bass guitarist, Vladan Vasiljević, and the new drummer, Ivan Ranković.
-However, despite the success of the album, in mid-1985 the band went on a hiatus.
+During the following period, the guitar was played by Branko Jelić and Miloš Pavlović.
+Despite the success of the second album, in mid-1985 the band went on a hiatus.

-The album Samo ljubav može to (Only Love Can Do That), released in 1988 through PGP-RTB, marked a shift towards harder, power pop sound, with some songs featuring folk music elements.
+The album Samo ljubav može to (Only Love Can Do That), released in 1988 through PGP-RTB, marked a shift towards more guitar-oriented power pop sound, with some songs featuring folk music elements.
 The album was recorded by Vasilić, Petrović and the new member, Milorad Džmerković (keyboards).
 It featured studio musicians Safet Petrovac "Saja" on guitar and Dejan Škopelja on bass guitar and former S Vremena Na Vreme members Ljuba Ninković and Asim Sarvan on backing vocals.

-In 1991 Vasilić and Petrović, with a group of younger musicians, recorded the album Samo za tebe (Only for You), released through Jugodisk.
+In 1991, Vasilić and Petrović, with a group of younger musicians, recorded the album Samo za tebe (Only for You), released through Jugodisk.
 The album featured a new version "Još jedna votka", entitled "Još jedna votka, još jedno pivo" ("Another Vodka, Another Beer"), and hits "Sledi me" ("Follow Me") and "Ivana", the latter written by Boris Novković.
 The album was produced by Vasilić and Duda Bezuha, who also played the guitar.
 It also featured Snežana Ristić on vocals and Milan Komnenić on keyboards.
 After the album release, Slomljena Stakla ended their activity.

 Post breakup

-Slomljena Stakla original keyboatdist Dragan Petrović moved to Canada in 1992.
+The band's former keyboatdist Dragan Petrović moved to Canada in 1992.
 He performed in jazz clubs and released the instrumental music album Jazz Café – Jazz After Dark, recorded on his performance in the Galaxy club in Toronto.
-In 2004 he released the smooth jazz album Café Nervosa, and in 2011 he released the album album The Vibe.
+In 2004, he released the smooth jazz album Café Nervosa, and in 2011, he released the album The Vibe – New York Jazz in similar musical style.